Caraffa-git/Universal-Analog-Interrupter-1.0/README.md

 * Additional output for weaker tesla coils

 ## IMPORTANT INFO
-The kicad design and simulation that I posted here were for my private use only, so they may not be 100% correct and they do not look like any open-source project should look.
-I also put a version of the kicad project that was meant for this, but I didn't finish it (the diagram in this version is much more readable - possible mistakes).
+~~The kicad design and simulation that I posted here were for my private use only, so ~~they may not be 100% correct and they do not completely look like any open-source project should look. ~~I also put a version of the kicad project that was meant for this, but I didn't finish it (the diagram in this version is much more readable - possible mistakes).~~
+I improved the private version which is tested so, everything should look better now.

 ##### Some pads are not intended for direct soldering to the PCB.

 ### Specification: